prmudgal/documentManagement/README.md

-PROJECT DESCRIPTION: This project is a document Management System where the users are able to login with their login credentials, can upload the documents and once they are uploaded, the documents are stored in the repository.
-Later the user can see the complete list of documents they have uploaded and they have the facility to download the documents on their local systems.
+PROJECT DESCRIPTION: This project is a document Management System where the the user can navigate through system with proper authentication/authorization in place, and can leverage facilities like uploading/retrieving and downloading documents.
+This project scope covers following  :
+a) Upload documents.
+b) Retrieve Meta-Data List of documents
+c) Download documents.

 Author: Priyanka Mudgal